 Uncertainty has always existed.
 Whether economic upturns and downturns, unrest in various parts of the globe, or a global pandemic, uncertainty is, ironically, certain.
 In 2022, normal is still disrupted.
 From supply chain issues to hiring difficulties, to the global tensions surrounding the war between Russia and Ukraine, things look very very different than they did in 2019.

-Consumers are still spending – perhaps just differently than they were a month ago.
+In this uncertain world, however, some things remain true.
+One of the biggest truths?
+People still buy things.
+Consumers are still spending – perhaps differently than they were two years ago.
 The vast majority of Americans still have an income.
 The vast majority of businesses still have money coming in the door and need goods and services.

 How do you reach those consumers?

 We first opened our doors here at Engenius right when the 2008 recession hit.
-We grew up learning to adapt, change, pivot, and learning first hand the importance of keeping a steady marketing team.
+We grew up learning to adapt, change, and pivot while also learning firsthand the importance of keeping a steady marketing team.

-Here are five marketing considerations based on our own experience of not only surviving but thriving in times of uncertainty:
+Here are five marketing considerations based on our own experience of not just surviving, but thriving, in times of uncertainty:

 1. Reposition your Marketing Spend

 Don’t you dare cut marketing – but make sure what you spend is being spent smartly.
 Is each marketing channel measurable?
 What is producing ROI?
 Where have your competitors cut their own marketing?
 Be thinking: how can I take advantage of competitors cutting their own marketing to increase my market share with certain audiences?

 As more and more people embrace the work-from-home lifestyle and drop long commutes and busy social scenes, their use of the internet is surging.
 In a recent Pew Research study, 93% of Americans said their connection to the internet is absolutely crucial.
 People are online – more than ever according to a recent New York Times assessment.
 Is your marketing online?